 It’s a tough one, isn’t it?
 So if you need help, let us walk you through the options:

-Option 1: Buy term, invest the rest (BITR)
+Option 1: Buy term, invest the rest (BTIR)

-“Buy Term, Invest the Rest” (or BITR) is a simple financial planning rule of thumb.
-According to this method, you should buy term life insurance to form the base of your portfolio, before investing the remainder.
+“Buy Term, Invest the Rest” (or BTIR) is a financial planning method some people may follow… With this method, you buy term life insurance to cover your financial liabilities, before using the rest of your available funds for investment returns.

-After buying term life insurance, the next step is to invest the rest (after setting aside a good emergency fund, that is).
-It is incredibly easy to invest money these days as there is no shortage of robo-advisors and online brokerages with low fees and easy-to-use interfaces.
+After buying term insurance, the next step is to invest the rest (after setting aside a good emergency fund, of course).
+It is incredibly easy to invest money these days, with different platforms such as robo-advisors and online brokerages with low fees and easy-to-use interfaces.

-Investing the rest is the really important part of BITR, because if you simply leave your cash in a savings account, it will lose value over time due to inflation.
+Investing the rest is the important part of BTIR, because if you simply leave your cash in a savings account, it will lose value over time due to inflation.

 Option 2: Buy whole life insurance

-If you do not have the time, inclination or confidence to invest your money yourself, whole life insurance is the way to go.
+If you do not have the time, inclination or confidence to invest your money yourself, whole life insurance may be a good option.

 With a whole life insurance plan, your insurance and investments needs are both addressed.
-Although the investment aspect is not a core function, whole life insurance plans do give you the option to cash out while you’re still alive.
+Although investment is not a core aspect of whole life insurance, it still gives you the option to cash out while you’re still alive.

 Option 3: Term life insurance with the option to convert